zaliven/Phishtank-Visual/README.md

 ## Files
 ```
 application.py - Backend for the application, built on Flask.
-Handles GET requests, updates the database and draws plots
+Handles GET requests, updates the database and draws plots.

+dataprocess.py - Processes and transforms the data received from Phishtank's api.

 visualizer.py - Receives a pandas dataframe and utilizes Matplotlib to build plots.

-dataprocess.py - Processes and transforms the data received from Phishtank's api.

 ```

 ## Demonstration